 "The modern-retro packaging is an extra bonus," added Wise.
 "It looks great on your laundry shelf, is refillable and can be recycled when you're done."
-On Amazon, Nellie's has nearly 1,500 reviews and an impressive 4.5-star rating.
+On Amazon, Nellie's has over 2,000 reviews and an impressive 4.6-star rating.

 As head equipment manager for the Denver Broncos for more than two decades, Chris Valenti is no stranger to tackling laundry so dirty most of us would probably toss it.
 Valenti uses Tide Professional and told TODAY that it cleans uniforms thoroughly, while also extending the lifespan of players' towels.

 "We used to get a bit of yellowing throughout the course of the year and needed to order more at the end of the year because of that," said Valenti.
 "Now towels seem to stay whiter and are actually even a little fluffier."

 Unfortunately, Tide Professional is only available to laundry professionals.
 A consumer-facing alternative, however, is Tide with bleach.
 Jack Prenter, owner of the housekeeping company, ChoreBliss, said it makes light work of wine, coffee and lipstick stains.